AdobeDocs/campaign.en/help/v8/send/sms/sms-mid-sourcing.md

 >[!WARNING]
 >
->When assigning an Internal name, make sure to follow the specified naming convention:
+>When assigning an Internal name, make sure to follow the specified naming convention: `SMS Operator Name_Internal Name of the Marketing SMS external account`.
-*SMS Operator Name_Internal Name of the Marketing SMS external account*
+>

 Define the account type as **[!UICONTROL Routing]**, check the **[!UICONTROL Enabled]** box, select **[!UICONTROL Mobile (SMS)]** for the channel, and **[!UICONTROL Bulk delivery]** for the delivery mode.
 ![](assets/mid_extaccount.png){zoomable="yes"}